Where Nutrients Come From

 Wu, Qi-Jun, et al. “Vitamin E Intake and the Lung Cancer Risk among Female Non-Smokers: A Report from the Shanghai Womens Health Study.”
 International Journal of Cancer, February 2015.

-Judy earned the plant-based nutrition certificate offered through the T. Colin Campbell Center for Nutrition Studies and has also studied holistic nutrition, herbalism, and homeopathy.
-She is a certified holistic health practitioner with advanced training in Transformational Energy Healing and offers a common sense yet intuitive approach to wellness.
+Judy is a certified holistic nutritionist through the American Fitness Professionals & Associates, and earned the plant-based nutrition certificate offered through the T. Colin Campbell Center for Nutrition Studies.
+She has also studied herbalism, energy healing, and homeopathy.
+Judy offers many services, always using a common sense yet intuitive approach to wellness.